leela93/DataFrames_rows_columns/README.md

 1. Importing Library
 2. Creating a dataset
 3. Converting data into DataFrames
-4. Selection of based on Specific characters
+4. Selection of rows and columns based on Specific characters
 #### 1. Importing Library
 ```
 import pandas as pd